Skip to main content

 4. Quantity to produce.
 How many units need to be produced during the period to keep supply and demand in balance?

-You can download a free master production schedule template here.
+Download a free master production schedule template.

 Example

-Let’s say you produce wooden furniture such as chairs, dining tables, and coffee tables.
+Assume you produce wooden furniture such as chairs, dining tables, and coffee tables.

 At the start of the period, you have 40 chairs in stock.
 Your sales forecast says that you will sell 200 of them.
 That means you will need to produce 160 chairs during that period in order to match the demand.